Approach Words: Comprehensive Management, Smart Mobility, Sustainability

 Source: Click Here

-The project benefits a diverse audience by providing private EV owners with convenient charging facilities, enhancing electric vehicle ownership.
-Logistics and delivery companies transitioning to electric fleets gain from expanded infrastructure, enabling efficient operations while reducing costs and emissions.
-Businesses and corporate offices can offer charging facilities, promoting sustainability and social responsibility.
-Additionally, the project improves air quality and reduces noise pollution, benefiting residents and tourists alike.
-Local businesses gain investment opportunities in the growing EV market, while the Government of Bahrain achieves national sustainability and environmental goals.
+The project delivers wide ranging benefits across multiple sectors. private EV owners enjoy enhanced convenience and accessibility through the growing network of charging facilities, making electric vehicle ownership more practical and appealing.24 Logistics and delivery companies transitioning to electric fleets gain from expanded infrastructure, enabling efficient operations while reducing costs and emissions.25 Businesses and corporate offices can offer charging facilities, promoting sustainability and social responsibility.26 Additionally, the project contributes to improved air quality and reduced noise pollution, benefiting residents and tourists alike.27 28 Moreover, it opens investment opportunities for local businesses in the growing EV market,29 while helping Government of Bahrain achieves its national sustainability and environmental goals.30

 Key stakeholders in the project encompass a wide range of governmental and private entities.
-The Transportation and Telecommunications Ministry (MTT) introduced emissions-free electric scooters and bikes.
-The Ministry of Electricity and Water Affairs (MEWA) and ABB Co. are supplying five 360-kilowatt charging stations.
-Besides, the Ministry of Industry and Commerce (MOIC) is involved in regulating the import, sale, and circulation of electric cars and their chargers in local markets.
-The private sector, including EV manufacturers, charging infrastructure providers, and local businesses, are instrumental in driving innovation and investment.
-Additionally, Bahrain National Insurance (BNI) introduced the first EV-specific motor insurance policy.
+The Transportation and Telecommunications Ministry (MTT) introduced emissions-free electric scooters and bikes.31 The Ministry of Electricity and Water Affairs (MEWA) and ABB Co. are supplying five 360-kilowatt charging stations.32 Besides, the Ministry of Industry and Commerce (MOIC) is involved in regulating the import, sale, and circulation of electric cars and their chargers in local markets.33 The private sector, including EV manufacturers, charging infrastructure providers, and local businesses, are instrumental in driving innovation and investment.34 35 Additionally, Bahrain National Insurance (BNI) introduced the first EV-specific motor insurance policy.36

-The first charging station for electric cars was opened in April 2021 at the Atrium Mall in Saar, with other implementations expected to begin in 2025, to occur in multiple phases:
+The first charging station for electric cars was opened in April 2021 at the Atrium Mall in Saar,37 with other implementations expected to begin in 2025, to occur in multiple phases:

-3. 2030 onwards: Deploying and improving the EV infrastructure network.
+(3) 2030 onwards: Deploying and improving the EV infrastructure network.40

 Project Link